ray-project/ray/doc/source/serve/monitoring.md

 which indicates that the average processing latency is just over one second, as expected.

-You can even define a [custom metric](application-level-metrics) to use in your deployment, and tag it with the current deployment or replica.
+You can even define a [custom metric](application-level-metrics) for your deployment and tag it with deployment or replica metadata.
 Here's an example:

 ```{literalinclude} doc_code/monitoring/custom_metric_snippet.py